nowucca/introducing-mcp/README_walkthrough.md

   - Performance improvements for multiple tool calls

 #### Testing Prompts

 - "What's the time in Tokyo, London, and New York?" (exercises parallel processing of multiple time tool calls)
 - "What's the weather in Seattle, Miami, and Berlin?" (exercises parallel processing of multiple weather tool calls)
 - "Tell me the time and weather in Tokyo, London, and New York." (exercises parallel processing of mixed tool calls)

-### 06-agent-planning
+### 06-error-handling

-- **Error Handling and Planning**: Adds sophisticated error handling and planning
+- **Error Handling**: Focuses on error handling patterns and techniques
 - **Key Features**:
   - Error tool that intentionally fails
-  - Planning capabilities for tool selection and ordering
+  - Error handling patterns
-  - Error recovery and handling
+  - Error reporting and recovery
-  - Fallback mechanisms when tools fail

-#### Testing Prompts
+#### Automated Prompt
-- "What time is it?" (basic time tool)
-- "What's the weather in Seattle?" (basic weather tool)

 - "Try to get an error." (exercises the error tool)
-- "What's the time in an invalid timezone?" (tests error handling with invalid parameters)
+- "Get an error with a custom message." (tests error handling with custom parameters)
-- "First tell me the weather in Seattle, then the time in Tokyo." (tests planning capabilities)
-- "Try to get an error, but if that fails, tell me the time." (tests fallback mechanisms)
-- "What's the best tool to use to find out the current time?" (tests planning and tool selection)
+- "Call a non-existent tool." (tests error handling for invalid tools)